 Montclair Kimberley Academy, established in 1974, is the product of the merger of three separate schools, each with a reputation for providing an outstanding education: Montclair Academy, a boys' school founded in 1887; The Kimberley School, a girls' school founded in 1906; and Brookside, a coed school founded in 1925.
 Today's MKA has built on that tradition of excellence and offers its diverse student body a rigorous, yet innovative, college-preparatory education.

 MKA, one of the largest coeducational independent day schools in New Jersey, is committed to providing every student in grades Pre-K - 12 with opportunities to develop to their infinite potential, in terms of both their intellect and their character.
 Guided by our motto - Knowledge, Vision, Integrity - the school encourages active participation in the arts, athletics and community engagement to enhance the growth fostered by our challenging academic curriculum.
 Three age-appropriate campuses and a commitment to diversity and faculty professional development are hallmarks of the MKA experience.

-To learn more about our philosophy, as articulated in our Mission Statement, Common Purpose and Honor Code, click below.
+To learn more about our philosophy, as articulated in our Mission Statement, Character Standards, and Diversity & Inclusion Statement of Purpose, read below.